jeremyrsellars/gratitude-generative-testing/src/gratitude.generative-testing/resources/public/slides/10_introduction.md

 ---------#Interview-1.jumbo

-# How many of us are in business?
+# How many of us are in "business"?

 ```speaker-note
 Let us propose for a moment that a business is a group of people oriented around the idea of providing products or services or ideas that clients would value... value enough to voluntarily return "certificates of gratitude" as compensation.
 Perhaps these certificates are covered with images of famous people like Benjamin Franklin or perhaps they say "pay to the order of __`your name`__".
 I'm getting at the notion that when we engage in business, mutual benefit is a good goal, at least at some level.
 Both sides of the transaction get something they want.